GSA/open-gsa-redesign/_apidocs/get-opportunities-public-api.md

-2/18/2020 | v1.5| Added UEI information and versioning column and response example for awards 2/27/2020 | v1.6| Added ResourceLinks to Response Section 6/20/2020| v1.7| Added additional information field to point of contact parameter in the response
+2/18/2020 | v1.5| Added UEI information and versioning column and response example for awards 2/27/2020 | v1.6| Added ResourceLinks to Response Section 6/20/2020| v1.7| Added additional information field to point of contact parameter in the response 7/3/2020| v1.8| Updated field parameters to include all FH information for given notices in both request and response
 <p><small><a href="#">Back to top</a></small></p>